Who decides if an assessment is needed and how?

 2. has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions".

-Element Two - Special educational provision
+Element 2 - Special educational provision

-This is defined in section 21(1) of CAFA 2014: "Special educational provision", for a child aged two or more or a young person, means educational or training provision that is additional to, or different from, that made generally for others of the same age in:
+This is defined in section 21(1) of CAFA 2014: "Special educational provision", for a child aged 2 or more or a young person, means educational or training provision that is additional to, or different from, that made generally for others of the same age in:

 1. mainstream schools in England,